About the Program

 In the last 12 years, 100 percent of our graduates passed the Physician Assistant National Certifying Examination on the first try.

 The mission of the Physician Assistant Studies Program is to:

 - Excel in the art and science of physician assistant education.

 - Promote interprofessional primary health care delivery to a diverse and dynamic population.

 - Encourage leadership, service, and excellence among our faculty, staff, students, and graduates.

-- Foster a commitment to evidence-based practice, quality improvement, and patient safety.
+- Foster a commitment to diversity and inclusion, evidence-based medicine, quality improvement, and patient safety.

 Program’s Success in Achieving Goals

-- Provide student clinical education opportunities in diverse settings within medically underserved communities
+- Provide student clinical education opportunities in diverse settings and medically underserved areas/populations.

 For students, residents, and fellows, the new William P. Clements Jr. University Hospital is a dynamic learning environment that includes areas for collaborative, team-based education – the learning style preferred by many millennials, the next generation of health care professionals.